squidfunk/mkdocs-material/docs/extensions/admonition.md

 ## Usage

-Admonition blocks follow a simple syntax: every block is started with `!!!`, followed by a single keyword which is used as the [type qualifier][2] of the block.
+Admonitions follow a simple syntax: every block is started with `!!!`, followed by a single keyword which is used as the [type qualifier][2] of the block.
 The content of the block then follows on the next line, indented by four spaces.

 Example: